jillesvangurp/rankquest-core/README.md

 ## How?

 This is a multi platform kotlin library.
-It assumes you have some sort of API that returns a list of results with ids.
+It assumes you have some sort of API that returns a list of results with ids that you can call.
 All you need to do to use this framework is

-1. Provide an implementation of fetching results and extracting ids from the results that can be parametrized with query context (parameters for your API)
+1. Provide a `SearchPlugin` implementation that fetches results and extracts ids from the results that can be parametrized with query context (parameters for your API)
 2. Provide some ratings for your list of query contexts (one for each search)

 That's it.
 The rest should just work.

 ## Goals

-- Keep this simple enough that people can get started with it quickly and help them build ranking test suites.
+- Keep this simple and flexible enough that people can get started with it quickly.
+- Enable building ranking test suites without a lot of infrastructure.
-- Build out tooling and UIs around this to make this even easier
+- Build out tooling and UIs around this to make this as easy as possible to manage.